JoeSenDev/Bramley-Probus/pages/pages-root-folder/index.md

 widget1:
   title: "Who are we?"
   url:
-  image:
+  image: golf_club_new.png
   text: 'The Bramley and District Probus Club is based in Bramley, just South of Guildford in Surrey.
 We draw our membership predominanrtly from Bramley, Wonersh, Shamley Green, Shalford, and Grafham; although some members come from much further afield.
 We seek to promote a social fellowship from those who are semi or fully retired from business or professional careers.
 We warmly welcome new members to join us.
-Please visit our contact page for details and to download a membership form. '
+Please visit our contact page for details and to download a membership form.'
 widget2:
   title: "Venue"
   url:
-  image: golf_club.jpg
+  image: probus_icon_small.jpg
   text: 'To be added'
 widget3:
   title: "Probus?"